Abdslamekessou/chef-claude-project/README.md

 Open http://localhost:3000 in your browser to view the app.

-### How to Use:
+## How to Use

-1 - Enter at least a few ingredients into the input field.
+1. Enter at least **4 ingredients** into the input field.
+2. Click the **Get Recipe** button.

-2 - Submit the form to see the AI-generated recipe appear below.
+3. An AI-generated recipe will appear below.

-3 - Experiment with different ingredient combinations for varied suggestions.
+4. Try different ingredient combinations for fun and creative results!